piacerex/shotrize/README.md

 mix shotrize.apply
 ```

-Custom the templates/page,
-templates/api, and templates/api/rest.
+Custom the templates/api, or templates/api/rest, or templates/page in your Phoenix PJ.

 ## License